dojo-java-programming/general-documentation/src/documentation/dojo-java-programming-set-up-eclipse-maven-01.md

 Search on internet for the `maven-jar-plugin`

-On the left menu, is an entry 'Creating an Executable JAR File'
+In the left menu, is an link _Creating an Executable JAR File_

 Look for how to set the `<mainClass>fully.qualified.MainClass</mainClass>` configuration